 Brighde was thrilled earlier this year to be interviewed by the German You Tubers Yes 2 Life.
 Have a look and a listen to find out why we started World Vegan Travel.
 You can also read a fairly well cleaned up transcript of the video too.

-Today's guest is Brighde from World Vegan Travel.
-Realizing how difficult travelling could be for vegans she and her partner Seb, they decided to give vegan travellers real luxury experiences and together they created the World Vegan Travel, a vegan travel company that makes sure their participants are being pampered all the way.
-Learn about their story, their travel advice and what makes their travels unique.
-I'm super excited to have them on the show.
+Today’s guest is Brighde from World Vegan Travel.
+Realizing how difficult traveling could be for vegans she and her partner Seb, decided to give vegan travelers real luxury experiences, and together they created World Vegan Travel, a vegan travel company that makes sure their participants are being pampered all the way.
+Learn about their story, their travel advice, and what makes their travels unique.
+I’m super excited to have them on the show.

 Sure, so I’m Brighde, and I’m one of the cofounders of a new luxury vegan tour company that’s taking vegans and vegan-curious on incredible unforgettable experiences to some exciting destinations.

 So that sounds like a very interesting concept, before meeting you, I had never seen it before so quite curious like so how long ago have you already been doing this?

 We have been existing as World Vegan Travel for about one year now but for the year prior to that we were working with Colleen Patrick-Goudreau, she’s a good friend of Seb and myself and we worked with her to create two really exciting trips to Thailand and Vietnam with her and her followers.
 We did one at the end of 2017 to Thailand and then we did one in Vietnam just under a year ago so we’ve been working on this project for a couple of years now.

 So I’m going back to the beginning of the project.
 I saw that you and your partner Seb came up with the idea.
 What is the story of the beginning of World Vegan Travel?
 How did you come up with the concept and how did you stumble upon vegan travel.